14 Ultimate Winter Spices To Keep You Warm

-The best defence against a cold attack is to ensure you are taking the right foods that build up your immunity.
+The best defense against cold or cough is to ensure you are taking the right foods that build up your immunity.

-Cold and flu being a viral infection, means there is not much a doctor or medication can do to help.
+Cold and flu is a viral infection, meaning there is not much a doctor or medication can do to help.

-By adding certain spices and herbs into your daily diet you are less likely to fall ill and even if you do, the chances of you recovering are better and faster.
+By adding certain healthy immunity-boosting spices and herbs into your daily diet you are less likely to fall ill and even if you do, the chances of you to recover are better and faster.

-Here is a list of warming spices according to Ayurveda that are best to fight cough and colds.
+Here is a list of warming spices according to Ayurveda that are best spices for cough and colds.

-This list of spices, help to give relief and minimize symptoms associated with the onset of cold such as runny and stuffy nose, sore throat, irritation.
+Here is a list of Ayurveda backed best spices for cold, that helps to give relief and minimize symptoms associated with the onset of a cough or cold such as a runny and stuffy nose, sore throat, irritation.

-Here are my recommended Top 7 spices that are good for colds and coughs:
+Here are my recommended Top 7 winter spices that are good for colds and coughs:

 Researchers have been studying the numerous benefits of Curcumin compound present in turmeric.